PsylosophyMusic/PsyslosophyMusic.github.io/Glossary/Oscillators.md

-# Oscillators
+# Oscillators (VCO)

-An oscillator is a signal source that generates a repeating waveform over time.
+An oscillator or VCO (voltage controlled oscillator) is a signal source that generates a repeating waveform over time.
+They can be divided roughly in two categories: oscillators as sound sources and low frequency oscillators (LFO) as modulation sources.

 In modular synthesis, oscillators are commonly used as:
 - sound sources